dcrossleyau/speculations/workflow/folio-workflow-engine.md

 #### Discussion

 Four representations of workflows certainly feels like too many.
-For the moment. we can simplify matters by ignoring the visual representation, which certainly will not be in v1, but certainly will need to appear in a subsequent version.
+For the moment.
+We can simplify matters by ignoring the visual representation, which certainly will not be in v1, but certainly will need to appear in a subsequent version.
 Of the other three representations, how many do we need?

 We can certainly do without the compiled form, at least in early versions of the workflow implementation.
 This is purely an optimisation, to reduce parsing overhead, and can be ignored until and unless profiling shows that it is needed.